How to Choose and Book a Wedding Photographer in NYC | 2026 Guide

 Assessing Compatibility and Comfort

 Choose the photographer if you feel happy and confident in their offering.
 Feeling comfortable and confident in their work will help you feel confident and relaxed on your big day, leading to natural and beautiful photos.
+Remember to book early to secure your dream photographer and avoid disappointment.

 Building Rapport